karkirowle/cyclegan_pytorch/README.md

 This can be surprisingly efficient, because many standard speech datasets have a nanamin wrapper, so it essentially requires you to inherit the right dataset class and provide the right dataset path.

-You can also implemenet custom wrapper for your own datasets.
+You can also implement custom wrapper for your own datasets.
 Please have a thorough look at [relevant documentation of nnmnkwii here](https://r9y9.github.io/nnmnkwii/stable/references/datasets.html).

 I might implement friendlier support for custom retraining in the future.